Skip to content

 Can feature flags be used to control when the Braze SDK is initialized?

-No, the SDK must be initialized in order to download and synchronize feature flags for the current user.
+No, the SDK must be initialized to download and synchronize feature flags for the current user.
 This means you can’t use feature flags to limit which users are created or tracked in Braze.

 Feature flags are refreshed at session start and when changing active users.
 Feature flags can also be manually refreshed using the SDK’s refresh method.

-Keep in mind that good data practices recommend not refreshing feature flags too quickly (with potential rate limiting if done so), so it’s best to only refresh before a user interacts with new features or periodically in the app if necessary.
+Keep in mind that good data practices recommend not refreshing feature flags too quickly (with potential rate limiting if done so), so it’s best only to refresh before a user interacts with new features or periodically in the app if necessary.

 Are feature flags available while a user is offline?